Colour Photo: Development

-Director Sandeep Raj already directed and acted in few short films.
-He is known for his performance in short films.
-In 2019, he decided to direct a small-budgeted film with his short films team.
-Most of the actors in the film made their debut were previously YouTubers and those who did few short films.
-In an interview, Raj said that he wants to direct the films which have versatile story-telling.
+Director Sandeep Raj has already directed and was known for acting in few short films.
+In 2019, he decided to direct a small-budget film with his short films team.
+Most of the actors in the film were previously YouTubers and those who did few short films.
+In an interview, Raj said that he wants to direct films which have versatile story-telling.

 Cast and crew

 Sandeep Raj decided to feature the YouTubers he worked with.
 Chandini Chowdary already made her debut as a lead actress in Tollywood, also acted in few short films in early days.
 Suhas, the hero of the film is a good friend of Raj, also started his career from short films.
 Suhas also been as a comedian in many big Tollywood films.
 The director thus decided to cast these actors in leading roles.
 Actor Sunil was roped into the film as the main antagonist.
 Most of the other actors were also acted in few short films.
 In an interview Sandeep Raj revealed that Chandini Chowdary was not the first choice for the lead actress role, it is Niharika Konidela who was the first considered for the role.
 In an interview to Film Companion South, Suhas told that, "My hundred short films prepared me for feature films".

 With the success of the music album of Mathu Vadalara, Sandeep chose Kaala Bhairava for the film's soundtrack and background score.
 The story is written by Sai Rajesh from his own incidents he faced.
 Debutant Venkat Shakamuri handled the cinematography of the film.
 Kranthi Priyam was chosen as the art director who previously worked in Agent Sai Srinivasa Athreya (2019).